KareenGh/Computer-Graphics/Assignment3Report/Assignment3Report.md

 ## 1.The software renderer was built on top of OpenGL.
 The Renderer::SwapBuffer() function loads color_buffer into a texture on the GPU.
 Read the function Renderer::InitOpenGLRendering() and explain in the report how this texture is displayed.
 Remove all the now irrelevant code from the renderer.

+The Renderer::InitOpenGLRendering() function is responsible for creating a mapping of the color buffer to a texture, and displaying that texture on the screen.
+To accomplish this, the function defines screen coordinates as two triangles, and defines coordinates for the texture that will be mapped onto those triangles.
+It then binds both coordinate buffers to OpenGL, allocates space on the GPU, and copies the coordinate buffers to the GPU.

+After initializing the buffers, the function creates a unique ID for the OpenGL texture and one for the vertex array object using glGenTextures() and glGenVertexArrays().
+It then binds the vertex array object buffer to OpenGL using glBindVertexArray().
+The buffer is responsible for transferring data to the GPU, so the function allocates and binds the buffer using glGenBuffers(), glBindBuffer(), and glBufferData().

+The function then loads and compiles shaders using InitShader(), which attaches OpenGL data to GLSL variables.
+To use the program, the function calls glUseProgram() with the program ID.
+It then passes data to the shader, including vertex position and texture coordinates, and tells the shader where to look for those variables using glGetAttribLocation() and glVertexAttribPointer().
+The function also sets uniform variables using glUniform1i().

+With these initial settings established, the Renderer::SwapBuffer() function is called to load the color buffer into the texture on the GPU.
+Finally, the texture is displayed on the screen by mapping the texture onto the two triangles defined in Renderer::InitOpenGLRendering(), using glDrawArrays().

 ## 2.Update the MeshModel class to load the mesh on the GPU.
 Use the example OpenGL project as a reference.

 ## 3.Write a vertex shader that applies all the transformations.
 Use the reference code, but pay attention to the differences between your code and the reference code.
 Copy the code the the report.